kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

 Next we will build the joint graph that encompasses all the samples.
-We do that by pairwise projecting samples onto a common space and establishing kNN of mNN pairs between the samples.
-We then append within-sample kNN neighbours to the graph to ensure that all the cell are included in the graph.
+We do this by pairwise projecting samples onto a common space and establishing the k-nearest neighbors (kNN) of mutual nearest neighbor (mNN) pairs between the samples.
+We then append within-sample k-nearest neighbors to the graph to ensure that all of the cells are included in the graph:

   - We use ‘PCA’ space here which is very fast and will yield good integration in most cases.